jeevanbisht/jeevanbisht/README.md

 - **AI Agents:** single-agent, multi-agent, and MCP-driven designs
 - **Tool Use & Orchestration:** connecting agents to real-world APIs and systems
-- **Browser Agents:** building practical examples for automation and decision-making

 ---